Arron-Harris/Categorical-Data-And-Charts/README.md

 # Categorical-Data-And-Charts
-This project is about understanding categorical data from a data science perspective
+This project is about understanding categorical data from a data science perspective.
+Catagorical data is data that can be put into seperate groups that comes together to display data about a certain topic.